 "He was found guilty of murder and disturbing the peace of the dead," said regional court presiding judge Birgit Weigand.

-, accused of killing Polish-born Wojciech Stempniewicz two years earlier.
+The defendant was arrested in November 2013, accused of killing Polish-born Wojciech Stempniewicz two years earlier.
 The victim was said to have willingly visited the 57-year-old former policeman's home, a bed and breakfast inn in the mountain town of Hartmannsdorf-Reichenau, near the Czech border.

 The court heard that 59-year-old businessman Stempniewicz, from Hanover, had contacted the accused online, on a cannibalism site that boasted more than 30,000 registered members.
 In a written dialog with Detlev G, he was said to have expressed a desire to be "slaughtered" when the pair met.

 Their messages were titled "Schlachtfest," the German term for a country feast after the slaughter of a pig, with Stempniewicz naming himself "Heszla-Longpig."

 The murder verdict came despite the defense team arguing that Stempniewicz had hanged himself in the cellar at Detlev G's home.

 The accused, a father of three adult children who was described by neighbors as "friendly and polite," was then said to have dismembered the body with a knife and electric saw, burying the pieces in his garden.

 A gruesome 50-minute video of the dismemberment was recorded, in which Detlev G muttered: "I never thought I would sink so low."